 Interns at all free-market, state-based organizations are encouraged to register and attend.

-The 2019 InternNet series has finished.
-If you participated in our series and would like to have access to the recordings, please contact Heather Pfitzenmaier at email@example.com.
+If you participated in the 2019 InternNet series and would like to have access to the recordings, please contact Heather Pfitzenmaier at email@example.com.

 Speaker: Christina Sandefur, Executive Vice President, Goldwater Institute

 Campuses across the country are becoming even more hostile towards conservative and libertarian ideas.
 How can we make the positive case for liberty?
-What are the best ways to talk about how the individual liberty, limited government, and free enterprise?
+What are the best ways to talk about individual liberty, limited government, and free enterprise?
 Learn practical ways to talk about how these timeless principles result in more opportunity and prosperity for all Americans.
-Hone your framework on how you approach discussions on public policy and strengthen your foundation to be a positive ambassador for our ideas.
-Grow your confidence about what you believe and why you believe it.
 Leave this session ready to get more of your peers thinking about other points of view.